mdzk-rs/mdzk/README.md

 We are still figuring out the exact user interface, so there would not be much help in a "getting started" guide just yet. mdzk works very much like [mdBook](https://rust-lang.github.io/mdBook/cli/index.html), so you can use their guide for the time being.
 We hope to provide a full documentation very soon...

+For now you can get started by executing the `mdzk init` command, it will create the basic directory structure and provide you with an example configuration file, so you can focus on your notes.

+Also make sure your top-level header is defined as `[mdzk]` otherwise errors will raise.

 ## Important notes

 - **Supported characters**: